Logo

 Course Topics

-We will explore the development environment, work with basic data structures like vectors, dataframes, matrices, and lists, and learn about essential concepts of programming like conditional statements, loops, and functions.
-Advanced topics like statistical modelling and data simulation will be covered in future courses and are not presented here (although occasional simple examples may appear).
+The goal of this short course is to make you proficient with the development environment, basic data structures, and essential concepts of programming in R. Advanced topics like statistical modelling and data simulation will be covered in future courses and are not presented here, although occasional simple examples may appear

 Introduction to the R Environment and First Steps in R

-We will cover the installation of R and see how to organize and manage a work session in R Studio, how to create objects, what are data types, how to perform basic operations on them, and how to import and export data, figures, and workspaces.
+Install R, manage work sessions in R Studio, create objects, understand data types and perform basic operations on them, import and export data, figures, and workspaces

 Data Structures

-We will introduce the main data structures in R and methods for interacting with them effectively.
-We will focus on vectors, dataframes, lists, and more.
-Dataframes will be given special attention.
+Understand main data structures in R and interact with them effectively: vectors, matrices, dataframes, factors, lists.
+Manipulating data with dataframes will be given special attention

 Basics of Programming in R

-We will introduce essential programming concepts and their implementation in R, including conditional operations (such as if...else), iterative programming (including the for loops and the apply family), and defining custom functions.
+Understand essential programming concepts and their implementation in R: write conditional operations (e.g., if...else), run iterative programming (for and other loops; *apply family), define custom functions

-For more experienced R users, some materials under the Exercises section will provide more stimulating challenges and instructions, even beyond the scope of the present introductory course.
+Some materials in the Exercises section below will provide more stimulating challenges even beyond the scope of the present introductory course, depending on the interest and the prior experience with R

 Materials